Sputnik 1: Etymology

 Спутник-1, romanized as Sputnik-Odin (/ru/), means 'Satellite-One'.
 The Russian word for satellite, sputnik, was coined in the 18th century by combining the prefix s- ('fellow') and putnik ('traveler'), thereby meaning 'fellow-traveler', a meaning corresponding to the Latin root satelles ('guard, attendant or companion'), which is the origin of English satellite.
 (In the West, dating from the 1930s, the term fellow traveler was already used as a pejorative to describe people who were philosophically sympathetic to communism.)

-In English, 'Sputnik' is widely recognized as a proper name; however, this is not the case in Russian.
-In the Russian language, sputnik is the general term for the artificial satellites of any country and the natural satellites of any planet.
-The incorrect attribution of 'Sputnik' as a proper name can be traced back to an article released by The New York Times on 6 October 1957, titled "Soviet 'Sputnik' Means A Traveler's Traveler".
-In the referenced article, the term 'Sputnik' was portrayed as bearing a poetic connotation arising from its linguistic origins.
-This connotation incorrectly indicated that it was bestowed with the specific proper name 'Fellow-Traveler-One', rather than being designated by the general term 'Satellite-One'.
-In Russian-language references, Sputnik 1 is recognised by the technical name of 'Satellite-One'.

 Before the launch

 Satellite construction project

 On 17 December 1954, chief Soviet rocket scientist Sergei Korolev proposed a developmental plan for an artificial satellite to the Minister of the Defense Industry, Dimitri Ustinov.
 Korolev forwarded a report by Mikhail Tikhonravov, with an overview of similar projects abroad.
 Tikhonravov had emphasised that the launch of an orbital satellite was an inevitable stage in the development of rocket technology.

 On 29 July 1955, U.S. President Dwight D. Eisenhower announced through his press secretary that, during the International Geophysical Year (IGY), the United States would launch an artificial satellite.
 Four days later, Leonid Sedov, a leading Soviet physicist, announced that they too would launch an artificial satellite.
 On 8 August, the Politburo of the Communist Party of the Soviet Union approved the proposal to create an artificial satellite.
 On 30 August, Vasily Ryabikov—the head of the State Commission on the R-7 rocket test launches—held a meeting where Korolev presented calculation data for a spaceflight trajectory to the Moon.
 They decided to develop a three-stage version of the R-7 rocket for satellite launches.